Peperomia pellucida: Traditional medicine

 Ethnomedicinal uses for the plant vary.
 P. pellucida has been used for treating abdominal pain, abscesses, acne, boils, colic, fatigue, gout, headache, renal disorders, and rheumatic joint pain.
 In Bolivia, Alteños Indians use the whole plant to stop hemorrhages.
 The roots are used to treat fevers and the aerial parts are used as dressing for wounds.
 In northeastern Brazil, the plant has been used to lower cholesterol.
 In Guyana and the Amazon region, it is a popular cough suppressant, emollient, and diuretic.
 It is also used to treat proteinuria.
 It is also used topically for skin disorders such as acne and boils.

 In the western parts of Nigeria, it is used as water extract in the treatment of high blood pressure and urinary tract infections and insomnia.

 In the Philippines, it is one of the 10 medicinal plants endorsed by the Department of Health.
 It is used to decrease uric acid levels, which is a cause of arthritis and gout.
 It can be used as a decoction or eaten raw as a salad.

 Common names

-It is known as pepper elder, silverbush, rat-ear, man-to-man, clearweed (North America); prenetaria (Puerto Rico); konsaka wiwiri (Suriname); coraçãozinho or "little heart" (Brazil); lingua de sapo, herva-de-vidro, herva-de-jaboti or herva-de-jabuti (South America), ewe rinrin (Yoruba Nigeria), corazón de hombre (Cuba).
+It is known as pepper elder, silverbush, rat-ear, man-to-man, clearweed (North America); prenetaria (Puerto Rico); konsaka wiwiri (Suriname); coraçãozinho or "little heart", língua-de-sapo, erva-de-vidro or erva-de-jabuti (Brazil); ewe rinrin (Yoruba Nigeria), corazón de hombre (Cuba).